wdelfuego/nova4-formattable-date/README.md

 - `DateFilterBeforeOrOn` only shows events whose date is earlier than or on the same date as the filter value

 You can add a combination of these filters to the Nova resource to allow end users to define a date range.
-To add them filters to your Nova resource, first add `use` statements for the filters you need to the Resource file:
+To add the filters to your Nova resource, first add `use` statements for the filters you need to the resource file:
 ```
 use Wdelfuego\Nova4\FormattableDate\Filters\DateFilter;
 use Wdelfuego\Nova4\FormattableDate\Filters\DateFilterAfter;